Virtual Friendship: How to Keep the Child Away from Dangerous Encounters on the Internet?

 - Get a Kids360 app to help you.
 It allows you not only to track the interests of the child but also to set a screen time limit and monitor access to other apps and games.
 It is good not only for the safety of the child but also for studying and communicating with friends in real life!

-- Use children’s social media accounts.
+- Use children’s social media accounts (and email services for kids).
 It should be similar to using a parent’s bank account or a child’s bank card.
 Yes, the funds on the card belong to the child, but the spending reports go to the parent.
 In a healthy relationship, the parent will not scold the child for the purchase of a cookie, however, if they notice that the money has begun to flow in an unknown direction, they can take action.
 This also applies to social media.
 The child’s page gets linked to the parent’s email and/or phone data so that the adult has the opportunity to track any unwanted activity.
 In this situation, it would be very important to respect the personal boundaries of the child so that your safety precautions do not destroy the trust.

 It is important to talk to the child (especially a teenager) and to let them know that these measures are not to control or violate their personal boundaries, but rather to help and insure that you will be there for the child whenever they need it.